Skip to content

 • C:\ProgramData\glouton\conf.d

-Default installation creates the following files:
+The default installation creates the following files:

-For more details on configuration files, see Configuration
+For more details on configuration files, see Configuration.

 Terminal window